asefahmed500/collabslidesyncai-World-Hackathon/README.md

-# CollabSlideSyncAI
+# CollabDeck

-CollabSlideSyncAI is a powerful, collaborative presentation editor built with Next.js, React, Tailwind CSS, ShadCN UI components, Firebase, MongoDB, and Genkit for AI-powered assistance.
+CollabDeck is a powerful, collaborative presentation editor built with Next.js, React, Tailwind CSS, ShadCN UI components, Firebase, MongoDB, and Genkit for AI-powered assistance.
 It enables users to create, share, and present dynamic slideshows with ease, leveraging real-time collaboration and intelligent features.

 ## Core Technologies